univention/univention-corporate-server/doc/release-notes/index.rst

 * This |UCSUCS| release is based on Debian 10.13 Buster.

-* The Linux kernel has been updated to version 5.10.162 from Debian 11.6 Bullseye to support newer hardware.

 * Various security updates have been integrated into UCS 5.0-3, for example for :program:`Samba4`, Squid, BIND9, PostgreSQL and Dovecot.